Łukasz Kubot: 2017: Wimbledon doubles title and year-end No. 1 ATP doubles ranking

-Kubot and Melo continued their outstanding season by taking the doubles title at the Ricoh Open, living up to their top seed status in 's-Hertogenbosch by defeating second seeds Raven Klaasen and Rajeev Ram.
-"We’ve had a really good year.
-It's another title for us, so we’re very happy with the way we’re playing", said Kubot.
+Kubot and Melo continued their fine season by taking the doubles title at the Ricoh Open, living up to their top seed status in 's-Hertogenbosch by defeating second seeds Raven Klaasen and Rajeev Ram.
 As top seeds Kubot and Melo continued their dominance on grass courts by taking the doubles title at the Gerry Weber Open in Halle, outlasting brothers Alexander Zverev and Mischa Zverev.
 Their victory in Halle also further extended their lead in the Emirates ATP Doubles Race To London.
 They stayed perfect on the grass courts, ousting top seeds Henri Kontinen and John Peers in the Wimbledon semi-finals.
 In the Wimbledon final, the fourth seeds defeated 16th seeds Oliver Marach and Mate Pavić.
 The final lasted a marathon 4 hours 41 minutes and was only the fourth Wimbledon men's doubles final to go to five sets in the last 20 years.

 In November Kubot and Melo won the men's doubles title at the Paris Masters tennis tournament.
-The pair beat Ivan Dodig and Marcel Granollers in the final.
+The pair defeated Ivan Dodig and Marcel Granollers in the final.
 The Polish-Brazilian duo made the final after easing past Jamie Murray and Bruno Soares in the semifinal and Feliciano López and Marc López in the quarterfinals.
 The Paris victory marks Kubot and Melo's sixth title of the season, after wins at Wimbledon, Miami, Madrid, Halle and s'Hertogenbosch.
 Following the Paris Masters Kubot officially moved up to world No. 2 in the Association of Tennis Professionals’ (ATP) doubles rankings.

 At the Nitto ATP Finals top seeds Kubot and Melo outclassed No. 7 seeds Ivan Dodig and Marcel Granollers to clinch year-end No. 1 ATP doubles ranking.
 "This year has been amazing for me and Lukas, the first year we're playing together.
 Finishing as the No. 1 team in the world for me, it means a lot", Melo said, "We achieved this as a team.
 I'm very proud".
 They also defeated four-time former season finale champions Bob Bryan and Mike Bryan and subsequently qualified for the semi-finals.
 In the semifinal they knocked out eighth seed Ryan Harrison and Michael Venus for a place in the title match.
 In the final Kubot and Melo, who were 49-17 for the season, fell to second seeds and defending champions Henri Kontinen and John Peers.